Free US Shipping for orders $49+

 Of course, all bodies are different.
 But people who eat a lot of raw, lectin-rich foods (like raw beans, raw kidney beans, lentils, and nightshades) may be more likely to develop such symptoms.
 Depending on the type of lectin, they may also interfere with human health in other ways.
 They might interrupt the absorption of vitamins and minerals in your body.
 Because of this, lectins are often called “anti-nutrients.”5

 Now, some people are more sensitive to lectins than other people.
 Again, everyone’s body is different.
 But if you have experienced digestive issues for some time or you suffer from an autoimmune condition, you could be even more sensitive to lectins.6 Either way, it’s a good idea to chat with your doctor about starting an elimination diet that removes lectins.
 Ask them about the risks of changing your diet in general.
-From there, listen to your body and see if a lectin-free diet could be the right thing for you.
+From there, listen to your body and see if a lectin-free diet could be the right thing for you and your gut health.

 What are the most harmful lectins?